-2. Understand the value of other homes in your area
+3. Understand the value of other homes in your area

 On the Mark Appraisals website, a company serving the Atlanta, Georgia, area, the company recommends that sellers provide the most recent tax bill or legal description of the property, any items to be sold with the home (such as appliances), home inspection reports, and a “brag sheet” of the cost, date, and permitting for major home improvements.
 This helps appraisers find the most accurate comps for the home.

-“I’m always prepared to show them why we’re paying more for the house or less for the house, or just generally why my people identified this as something they want to live it for the next number of years,” he said.
+“I’m always prepared to show them why we’re paying more for the house or less for the house, or just generally why my people identified this as something they want to live in for the next number of years,” he says.

 Comps might not always provide a clear picture of a home’s value, however.
 In areas where homes don’t sell very quickly or there aren’t very many homes for sale — such as rural markets — finding recently sold comparable properties could be a hefty challenge.
 And homes with unique features, such as a sweeping view or a waterfront location in a landlocked state, can also present challenges when an appraiser tries to find appropriate comps.

-3. Wait patiently
+5. Wait patiently

 Five to ten working days is a good time frame for an appraiser to turn around an appraisal report, Ford said.
 Uncooperative parties, a lack of permits, defective or dangerous conditions, and other issues “can all add to the time it takes to do the job right.”

-4. Discuss your options
+6. Discuss your options

 If the appraisal comes in at or around the purchase price — or higher than that — you’re in good shape.